AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

 >[!NOTE]
 >
 >Before you start, you must have at least one **HTML template** configured to host the content of your future deliveries.
+>
 >In the delivery **[!UICONTROL Properties]** , make sure that the **[!UICONTROL Content editing mode]** (in the **[!UICONTROL Advanced]** tab) is set to **[!UICONTROL DCE]**.
 To ensure the editor's optimal operation, refer to the [Content editing best practices](../../web/using/content-editing-best-practices.md).

 ## Step 1 - Creating a delivery {#step-1---creating-a-delivery}

-To create a new delivery, place your cursor in the **Campaigns** universe and click **Deliveries**.
+To create a new delivery, place your cursor in the **Campaigns** tab and click **Deliveries**.
 Next click the **Create** button above the list of existing deliveries.
 For more on creating deliveries, refer to [this page](../../delivery/using/about-email-channel.md).

 ![](assets/delivery_step_1.png)

 ## Step 2 - Selecting a template {#step-2---selecting-a-template}

 Select a delivery template, then name your delivery.
 This name will only be visible to users of the Adobe Campaign console and not by your recipients, however this heading will be displayed in your list of deliveries.
-Click **[!UICONTROL Save]**.
+Click **[!UICONTROL Continue]**.

 ![](assets/dce_delivery_model.png)